 - If an engine running problem is diagnosed as fuel starvation, check the anti-siphon valve.
-If the valve is stuck or clogged, change or replace it while the engine is shut down. - NEVER run the engine with the anti-siphon valve removed, except in an emergency. - Your boat is equipped with an anti-siphon valve, which is an integral part of fuel system. - The valve is located at the point where the fuel feed line attaches to the fuel tank. - The valve is spring loaded and is opened by fuel pump vacuum. - This valve will prevent fuel from siphoning from the tank in the event of a fuel line rupture.
+If the valve is stuck or clogged, change or replace it while the engine is shut down. - NEVER run the engine with the anti-siphon valve removed, except in an emergency. - The fuel system is equipped with an anti-siphon valve. - The valve is located at the point where the fuel feed line attaches to the fuel tank. - The valve is spring loaded and is opened by fuel pump vacuum. - This valve will prevent fuel from siphoning from the tank in the event of a fuel line rupture.